Azul-nuevo/Learn-Github/README.md

 # Learn-Github
-My first project
 Hello!
 This is my first project in Github.
-I'm lesrning how to use it.
+I'm learning how to use it.